 - .02 These checklists and disclosures are for annual financial statements of nonpublic entities, as that term is defined in accounting standards.
 If the NFP is a public entity-for example, because it makes a filing with a regulatory agency in preparation for the sale of debt securities in a public market or because it is a conduit bond obligor for conduit debt securities that are traded in a public market-additional reporting requirements apply.
 The questions in this checklist about the additional reporting requirements for public entities identify where those additional requirements can be found without including the detailed disclosure requirements. - .03 Most NFPs do not issue interim financial reports for external users.
 If they do, FASB ASC 270, Interim Reporting, and AU-C section 930, Interim Financial Information (AICPA, Professional Standards), should be considered in addition to this checklist.
 Statements on Standards for Accounting and Review Services are applicable to reviews of interim financial information if conditions a-c in paragraph .01 of AR section 90, Review of Financial Statements (AICPA, Professional Standards), are not met.
 Accountants engaged to perform reviews of interim financial information when the conditions in a-c in paragraph .01 of AR section 90 are met should perform such reviews in accordance with AU-C section 930. - .04 These checklists and illustrative financial statements are for financial statements prepared in accordance with generally accepted accounting principles (GAAP).
 If other comprehensive basis of accounting (OCBOA) financial statements are presented, the provisions of AU-C section 800, Special Considerations-Audits of Financial Statements Prepared in Accordance With Special Purpose Frameworks (AICPA, Professional Standards), should be considered.
 The interpretation applies to cash, modified cash, regulatory, income tax, and other basis presentations.
 It addresses the summary of significant accounting policies; disclosures for financial statement items that are the same as, or similar to, those in GAAP statements; issues relating to financial statement presentation; and disclosure of matters not specifically identified on the face of the statements.
 The interpretation contains examples of how OCBOA disclosures, including presentation, may differ from those in GAAP financial statements. - .05 These checklists are for audits conducted in accordance with generally accepted auditing standards (GAAS) and assurance standards for nonissuers.
-NFPs, including those that meet the accounting definition of a public entity, are not issuers subject to oversight by the Public Company Accounting Oversight Board (PCAOB); thus, Auditing Standards issued by the PCAOB do not apply to audits of NFPs.
-However, although not common, an auditor may be engaged to also follow PCAOB auditing standards in the audit of an NFP.
-As discussed in paragraph .42 of AU-C section 700, Forming an Opinion and Reporting on Financial Statements (AICPA, Professional Standards), an auditor may indicate that the audit was also conducted in accordance with another set of auditing standards.
-The auditor should not refer to having conducted an audit in accordance with another set of auditing standards in addition to GAAS, unless the audit was conducted in accordance with both sets of standards in their entirety.
-When the auditor's report refers to both GAAS and another set of auditing standards, the auditor's report should identify the other set of auditing standards, as well as their origin.
-If the audit is conducted in accordance with Government Auditing Standards (also referred to as the Yellow Book), the auditor should modify these checklists considering not only the guidance in PCAOB standards and paragraph .42 of AU-C section 700, but also the U.S. Government Accountability Office Internet Notice at www.gao.gov/govaud/gagaspcaob2007.pdf titled Guidance on Complying with Government Auditing Standards Reporting Requirements for the Report on Internal Control for Audits of Certain Entities Subject to the Requirements of the Sarbanes-Oxley Act of 2002 and Government Auditing Standards and the discussion in the preface and the appendix to chapter 4, "Auditor Reporting Requirements and Other Communication Considerations of Government Auditing Standards," of the AICPA Audit Guide Government Auditing Standards and Circular A-133 Audits.
-If the auditor is engaged to audit both an NFP's financial statements and management's assessment of the effectiveness of internal control over financial reporting in accordance with PCAOB Auditing Standards, refer to paragraphs 85-98 of PCAOB Auditing Standard No. 5, An Audit of Internal Control Over Financial Reporting That Is Integrated with an Audit of Financial Statements (AICPA, PCAOB Standards and Related Rules, Auditing Standards), for the audit reports that should be used.
+NFPs, including those that meet the accounting definition of a public entity, are not issuers subject to oversight by the PCAOB; thus, auditing standards issued by the PCAOB do not apply to audits of NFPs.
+However, although uncommon, an auditor may be engaged to also follow PCAOB auditing standards in the audit of an NFP.
+If so, the auditor should follow the requirements in paragraphs .42-.43 of AU-C section 700, Forming an Opinion and Reporting on Financial Statements (AICPA, Professional Standards).
+If the auditor is engaged to audit both an NFP's financial statements and management's assessment of the effectiveness of internal control over financial reporting in accordance with PCAOB auditing standards, refer to paragraphs 85-98 of PCAOB Auditing Standard No. 5, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements (AICPA, PCAOB Standards and Related Rules, Auditing Standards), for the audit reports that should be used.